The Social Transformation of War in the 21st Century

 The program will be organized around a series of texts, exercises, films, and assignments, including class presentations, role plays, and several analytical papers.
 We will watch films and documentaries to supplement our learning, including The Battle of Algiers , Body of Lies,No Country for Old Men , and others.
 This program will demand a serious commitment by students to all of the work within the program and will focus on skill development in writing, analysis, and public speaking.

-international studies, political economy, and political science.
+This offering will prepare you for careers and advanced study in: international studies, political economy, and political science.

 First winter class meeting: Monday, January 9th at 12pm (Lib 1540)